 Angels Landing may be one of the most famous public hikes in the United States, but I have no interest in free falling 1,000 feet off a cliff to the valley floor, and I bet you don't either.
 Which leaves us asking ourselves, exactly how treacherous is this trail?

-The truth is that Angels Landing is one of the most dangerous hikes in the country.
+The truth is that Angels Landing is considered one of the most dangerous hikes in the country.
 People do fall off the edge of this very, very tall chunk of rock — there are no guardrails, after all.
 Taking selfies isn’t usually considered a risky activity, but you’ll want to think twice before trying to get that perfect angle on Angels Landing.

 The trail itself is precarious, too.
 It involves traversing a knife-edge ridge with steep drop-offs on both sides.
 At its narrowest, the trail is only a couple of feet wide, and the sheer drop-offs mean you’ll want to hold tightly to the chain that’s bolted into the ground.